What You Should Know About Bacterial Vaginosis

 Usually, the most common healthy bacteria in the vagina is the lactobacillus strain.
 However, if bacterial vaginosis develops, it paves the way for undesired bacteria to proliferate, causing the lactobacillus to grow excessively.

-The overgrowth causes irritating symptoms like abnormal whitish, grayish, or yellowish vaginal discharge, and a very strong, foul odor.
+Due to the overgrowth, irritating symptoms like abnormal whitish, grayish, or yellowish vaginal discharge, and a very strong, foul odor can start to appear.

 Bacterial vaginosis is a very uncomfortable condition.